ahmed-bouayed/upgraded-fishstick/_posts/2025-01-31-nexus-repository-manager.md

   alt: Nexus
 ---

+## what is Nexus Repository Manager
+Nexus Repository Manager is a popular artifact repository management tool developed by Sonatype.
+It is widely used in DevOps and software development to store, manage, and distribute artifacts such as binaries, libraries, Docker images, and other build artifacts.

+Nexus Repository Manager supports multiple repository formats, including Maven, npm, Docker, PyPI, NuGet, and more.

 ![Nexus](/assets/img/posts/nexus.png)

 To deploy Nexus Repository Manager using Docker Compose, you can use the official Sonatype Nexus 3 Docker image.
 Below is a step-by-step guide and a sample `docker-compose.yaml` file to get you started.